chechelnitskd/chechelnitskd.github.io/_pages/about.md

 - I am specifically interested in observing and incorporating **user perspectives** of language technologies into building more speaker-centered translation and multilingual systems, with specific emphasis on **minoritized dialects and low resourced languages**.

 # Highlights
+- (Jul.
+2026) I will be attending [LxMLS](https://lxmls.github.io/2026/) this year!
+See you in-person in Lisbon 🇵🇹!
+- (Jun.
+2026) I will be giving a talk about my ongoing [work](https://arxiv.org/abs/2604.00758) as part of [Fondazione Bruno Kessler's (FBK) Machine Translation Unit's](https://mt.fbk.eu/) Seminar Series.
+See you virtually in Trento 🇮🇹 and online 🖥️!
 - (Jun.
 2025) I [presented](https://www.youtube.com/watch?v=qA7aT0mdYao) a [paper](https://dl.acm.org/doi/full/10.1145/3715275.3732045) [Jeffrey Basoah](https://jeffreybasoah.github.io/) and I wrote about LLMs' usage of sociolects at FAccT in Athens 🇬🇷!

 # Prior Experience